Chart Color Schemes

 Population

-Riverwood's population, as of November 2025, is approximately 12,290 people.
-This figure represents an increase of 684 individuals since the 2021 Census, which reported a population of 11,606 people.
-The change is inferred from the estimated resident population of 12,175 in June 2024 and an additional 100 validated new addresses since the Census date.
-This results in a population density ratio of 4,501 persons per square kilometer, placing Riverwood in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-Riverwood's growth rate of 5.9% since the 2021 Census exceeded the SA4 region's growth rate of 5.5%, positioning it as a growth leader within its region.
-Overseas migration contributed approximately 87.8% of overall population gains during recent periods, driving primary population growth in the area.
+Riverwood's population, as of November 2025, is approximately 12,290.
+This figure represents a growth of 684 people since the 2021 Census, which reported a population of 11,606.
+The increase is inferred from the estimated resident population of 12,175 in June 2024 and an additional 100 validated new addresses since the Census date.
+This results in a population density ratio of 4,501 persons per square kilometer, placing Riverwood in the top 10% of locations assessed by AreaSearch.
+The area's growth rate of 5.9% since the 2021 census exceeds that of its SA4 region at 5.5%.
+This growth is primarily driven by overseas migration, contributing approximately 87.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, a significant population increase is forecasted for Riverwood, placing it in the top quartile of national areas.
-By 2041, the area is expected to grow by 4,276 persons, recording an overall gain of 33.9% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on projected demographic shifts, Riverwood is forecasted to experience significant population growth, increasing by 4,276 persons to 2041.
+This reflects a total gain of 33.9% over the 17-year period.

 Frequently Asked Questions - Population